[Skip to Content]

 What is Accreditation?

-• Accreditation is a quality assurance review of programs or institutions; (certification is for individuals)
+• Accreditation is a quality assurance review of programs or institutions; (certification is for individual programs)

-• The Consortium’s Accreditation is for postgraduate NP and joint NP/PA training programs.
+• The Consortium’s Accreditation is for postgraduate NP, PA, and joint NP/PA training programs.

 • Accreditation is a recognized way for trainees, patients, organizations, government officials, and the general public to know that an institution or program provides high quality postgraduate training